-Age: 67 Director since 2020
+Age: 68 Director since 2020

-Occupation: President and Chief Executive Officer of GRC Advisory Services, LLC
+Occupation: President and Chief Executive Officer of GRC Advisory Services, LLC Other Public Company Directorships: Civeo Corporation (since 2021); Herbalife Nutrition

-Other Public Company Directorships: Civeo Corporation (since 2021); Herbalife Nutrition Ltd. (2015-2021)
+Ltd. (2015-2021)

-Other Background: Mr. Montelongo has served as President and Chief Executive Officer of GRC Advisory Services, LLC, a board governance firm, since July 2016, and was previously Chief Administrative Officer and Senior Vice President, Public Policy and Corporate Affairs for Sodexo, Inc., a facilities and hospitality outsourcing services enterprise, from January 2008 to July 2016.
+Other Background: Mr. Montelongo has served as President and Chief Executive Officer of GRC Advisory Services, LLC, a board governance firm, since July 2016, and was previously Chief Administrative Officer and Senior Vice President, Public Policy and Corporate Affairs for Sodexo, Inc. (Euronext:SW), a facilities and hospitality outsourcing services enterprise, from January 2008 to July 2016.
 He is a former George W. Bush White House appointee serving as the 19th Assistant Secretary for Financial Management and Chief Financial Officer of the U.S. Air Force from August 2001 to March 2005 and concluded his tenure at the Pentagon as acting Secretary of the Air Force.
 Mr. Montelongo is a lifetime member of the Council on Foreign Relations and was an executive with a global management consulting firm and a regional telecommunications company.
 He completed a career in the U.S. Army that included line and staff assignments, a Congressional Fellowship in the U.S. Senate and service as an assistant professor teaching economics and political science at West Point.
-Mr. Montelongo is also a senior advisor at leadershipForward, Inc., a premier leadership performance firm, and serves on the boards of Civeo Corporation, an accommodation services multinational outsourcing corporation, and privately-held Palmex I LTD, an international B2B snack-pellet producer.
+Mr. Montelongo also serves as a Lecturer of Business Administration on the Harvard Business School faculty and on the boards of Civeo Corporation (NYSE: CVEO), an accommodation services multinational outsourcing enterprise, the privately-held Palmex I Ltd., an international B2B snack pellet producer, and the National Association of Corporate Directors (NACD).
 Mr. Montelongo earned his B.S. from West Point and an M.B.A. from Harvard Business School.

-Mr. Montelongo brings to the Board significant experience and a cross-industry background in board governance, strategy, financial and risk management, policymaking and operational excellence from his roles as a business services executive and corporate governance leader at GRC Advisory Services, LLC, Sodexo, Inc. and the Pentagon.
+Mr. Montelongo brings to the Board significant experience and a cross-industry background in board governance, strategy, financial and risk management, policymaking and outsourcing operational excellence from his roles as a business school professor and business services executive and corporate governance leader at Harvard Business School, GRC Advisory Services, LLC, Sodexo, Inc., and the Pentagon.
 He also brings financial and audit committee experience from serving as a director on other public company boards.